 Typically, these inspections are carried out manually.
 A single inspector or team will access the roof to check on its condition.
 Wear and tear, missing shingles, holes, cracks, chimneys - all are given a once over to ascertain suitable coverage options and the next steps in case there’s a claim against the policy.

 Why should insurers use drones to perform residential inspections?

 Roof inspections are a matter of when, not if.
 The challenge for insurers is to carry them out as efficiently as possible.
 In recent years, drone technology has developed to the point where it’s now a viable (and in many cases, preferable) alternative to manual inspections.

-Drones are relatively cheap, highly capable and incredibly precise.
-They are also easy to fly and quick to deploy - for beginners and experienced pilots alike.
+Drone inspection services are relatively cheap, highly capable and incredibly precise.
+Drones are also easy to fly and quick to deploy - for beginners and experienced pilots alike.

 All of which leads to a range of operational benefits for insurers aiming to inspect multiple properties per day and complete inspections with greater speed and accuracy.

 By definition, a claims adjustment happens when time is of the essence.
 An inspector could be investigating a claim following a natural disaster, fire or serious accident.

 Every hour counts and it’s a race to restore normality for the homeowner.
 Roof inspections can be carried out from above with a drone, saving the time needed to safely scale the building and providing precise imagery to a team on the ground in a matter of minutes.